The End of the F***ing World: Filming

 The first series began filming in April 2017 and concluded a few weeks before the show's release in October 2017.
 Though filmed in England, the programme has an American tone to it; Entwistle was inspired by Twin Peaks and Fargo.
 Episodes were filmed largely in suburban areas and across Surrey, with locations such as Guildford bus station, The Square shopping centre in Camberley, Woking and Longcross Studios.
 There was also some scenes in Bracknell in Berkshire.
 Another filming location was Leysdown-on-Sea on the Isle of Sheppey.
 Entwistle uses mostly close-up shots, particularly in early episodes where most frames feature only one character.
 He uses this for deadpan humour, by moving from face to face to get shots of characters' reactions.

 The series is set in the present day, but Entwistle aimed to make it feel like it could have been set "any time from 1988 to 2006".
-Additionally, diners have a 1970s-style design, and the soundtrack features songs from the 1950s, 60s and 70s, along with original music from Graham Coxon, the founding member of Blur.
+Additionally, diners have a 1970s-style design, and the soundtrack features songs from the 1950s, 60s and 70s, along with original music from Graham Coxon, a founding member of Blur.
 Entwistle describes Coxon's scores as "guitar-based suburban noir", and notes that more of his music is used in later episodes for the police officers.

 The second series began filming in March 2019.

 Production for the second season moved to southern Wales and the greater Bristol area.
 The woodland café was constructed within the Forest of Dean.
 Key locations in Wales were Port Talbot, Swansea, the Brecon Beacons National Park and the Afan Forest Park.